opencog/learn/run-common/README.md

 directory.
 A quick overview:

 * `gen-dict.scm` -- Generates a random artificial ("fake") grammar.
-  Requires configuration paramters to be declared; see `../0-config/dict-conf.scm` for an example configuration file.
+  Requires configuration parameters to be declared; see `../0-config/dict-conf.scm` for an example configuration file.

    Once the parameters are configured as desired, the grammar can